Cabin Site Preparation

 Gravel Pad or Concrete Slab

-Our Tiny Cabins (up to 15′ wide) can go on a gravel pad or concrete slab if they are not being used for residential living.
+Our small cabins for sale (up to 15′ wide) can go on a gravel pad or concrete slab if they are not being used for residential living.
 (Residential codes require a permanent foundation.)
 The cabin’s floor system is then built with 4×4 pressure treated skids which distribute the weight of the structure across the pad.

 When creating a gravel pad the area must be leveled and graded so no run-off water will go under the cabin.
 Put down 4” to 6” of gravel – about 1’ longer and wider than the actual size of the cabin.
 Use ‘2A modified’ gravel, or a similar product that packs well.
 Clean driveway gravel does not pack well enough to support the weight evenly.
 Level your pad using a laser or other reliable method to ensure accuracy.
 Pack the pad using a roller or plate tamper, then re-check the pad for level.
 Add more gravel as needed and pack the pad again.